-TCPUD's fire flow capabilities are also deficient in the area adjacent to the South Base Area and require improvements to meet current residential fire flow requirements of 1,000 gallons per minute.
-The Project is expected to require 1,500 gpm and at least 429,000 gallons of storage (Nichols Consulting Engineers 2011).
+TCPUD's fire flow capabilities are also deficient in the area adjacent to the South Base Area and require improvements to meet current fire flow requirements of 1,000 gallons per minute.
 While capital improvement projects are already planned by TCPUD for existing service, the South Base area will require a level of fire protection beyond TCPUD's typical requirements that would be addressed through additional improvements.
 According to TCPUD, these improvements can occur through one of three options.
 One option would be to construct approximately 7,500 feet of 12-inch pipe from the Quail #1 Tank to the existing distribution system in the South Base area.
 This option is less desirable due to the length of pipeline and because flow duration requirements may exceed the capabilities of the Quail #1 Tank.
-A second option would be to construct a new water storage tank at the northern end of the District's water system to serve the South Base area, and approximately 1,000 feet of 12-inch pipe from the tank to the South Base area.
+A second option would be to construct a new water storage tank at the northern end of the District's water system to serve the South Base area.
 The third option would be to interconnect TCPUD's water system with the proposed HMR water tanks at the Mid-Mountain area.
-The necessary improvements would be constructed by the TCPUD but funded by the Project Applicant.

-According to HMR, the two 250,000 gallon water tanks proposed at the Mid Mountain area have been designed to provide adequate fire flows (volume and rate) necessary for the proposed HMR MP development at the Mid Mountain, South Base and North Base areas (Tirman, 12/30/10, Nichols Consulting Engineers 2011).
+According to HMR, the two 250,000 gallon water tanks proposed at the Mid Mountain area have been designed to provide adequate fire flows (volume and rate) necessary for the proposed HMR MP development at the Mid Mountain, South Base and North Base areas (Tirman, 12/30/10).
 If HMR's proposed onsite water facility design and engineering calculations are accepted by TCPUD and MCWC, then no offsite water system improvements would be required for implementation of the HMR MP.
 However, HMR's current water system designs do not adequately demonstrate how water stored at the Mid Mountain would be distributed to the South Base area to provide necessary fire flows requested by TCPUD.
 The water system plans show a connection of the Mid Mountain area water tanks to the North Base area and the MCWC existing connection, but intertie to the South Base area and the TCPUD service area.
 Since HMR has not demonstrated how the Mid Mountain water tanks may supply fire flows to the South Base area (HMR MP Phase 2), this impact is considered to be potentially significant.
-The adequacy of fire flow and water storage tanks is not known, and would not be known, until the design review stage of the project.
-Therefore, impacts to fire flow is considered a significant impact.

 In addition to domestic water demand, the HMR MP will increase demand for snowmaking water supplies.
-Existing water production and delivery infrastructure is not sufficient to meet the expected new peak demand for snowmaking with Proposed Project (Alternative 1/1A) and Alternatives 3, 5, and 6.
+Existing water production and delivery infrastructure is not sufficient to meet the expected new peak demand for snowmaking with Proposed Project (Alternative 1) and Alternatives 3, 5, and 6.
 The proposed snowmaking system requires installation of nearly 8 miles of onsite pipeline (4-inch to 10-inch diameter), 10 miles of electrical lines, 55 snowguns, 127 hydrants and pedestals, and electrical service connections to cover an additional 78.5 acres of existing ski runs (Snowmakers Inc. 2010).
 The snowmaking system has an operational capacity of 4,400 gallons per minute, with a minimum required operating pressure of 300 pounds per square inch (Snow Machines, Inc. 2010).
-The snowmaking plan indicates that water supplies are presently available at up to 2,400 gallons per minute (Hoopingarner 2010; Nichols Consulting Engineers 20102011; Snow Machines, Inc. 2010).
+The snowmaking plan indicates that water supplies are presently available at up to 2,400 gallons per minute (Hoopingarner 2010; Nichols Consulting Engineers 2010; Snow Machines, Inc. 2010).
 Sources include: